COPRS/production-common/processing-common/ingestion/doc/SRN.md

  *These resource requirements are applicable for one worker.
 There may be many instances of an extraction worker, see [COPRS Worker Scaling] (https://github.com/COPRS/production-common/scaling.md) for more details.

+**Additionally a Memory volume is mounted for an upload cache.
+By default it is configured to use 1500m.

 # Deployment Prerequisite
 Following components of the COPRS shall be installed and running